kkartas/ETLForge/paper/paper.md

 # Acknowledgements

 I acknowledge contributions from the open-source community, whose feedback and suggestions have been invaluable.

-# References